 Legends of the Pope Lick Monster have been passed down in our community for generations.
 Whether it's the version where the sheep-man hybrid from the freakshow escapes from the crashed circus train, a Native American skinwalker seeking vengeance against new settlers in the region, or a satanic farmer sacrificing goats to fuel his transformation, they all have one thing in common: the Pope Lick Trestle is deadly.

 The deadly-ness of the Pope Lick Trestle is no myth.
 Since its construction in the late 1800s, the trestle has been responsible for dozens of deaths and countless injuries, and has been a source of trauma for many victims, families, and railroad employees.
-While individual accounts of specific incidents are suspiciously hard to track down online, Beargrass Thunder has been able to consolidate the following list of news stories and articles regarding the dangers of the trestle.
+While individual accounts of specific incidents are suspiciously hard to track down online, Beargrass Thunder has been able to consolidate the following list of official news stories and articles regarding the dangers of the trestle.

 Savanna Bright (15) - 2019 - Two females were hit by train and knocked off the side.
 Savanna was pronounced dead at the scene, another unnamed female was in critical condition and is now recovering.